xsdk-project/HandsOnLessons/lessons/time_integrators/lesson.md

 compare and contrast both the effects of _adaptive_ time stepping as well as the role the order of the time integration plays in time to solution and number of time steps in the adaptive case.
-In addition, we have demonstrated the ability of implicit methods to run at higher time steps than explicit and also demonstrated teh cost of nonlinear solvers in implicit approaches.
+In addition, we have demonstrated the ability of implicit methods to run at higher time steps than explicit and also demonstrated the cost of nonlinear solvers in implicit approaches.

 The use of _adaptation_ here was confined to _discretzation_ of time.
 Other lessons